 Reentry Court Program

 Reentry Court is based on the Drug Court model.
 It differs in the way it provides an even higher level of supervision and support.
-The number of participants in Reentry Court steadily increased to a high of 56 participants in 2017.
-As with Drug Court, the program lost participants due to Proposition 47.
-The profile of accepted clients expanded to include defendants with more serious criminal records and co-occurring disorders.
+The number of participants in Reentry Court has steadily increased The profile of accepted clients has expanded to include defendants with more serious criminal records and co-occurring disorders.
 There has also been an expansion to accept defendants on mandatory supervision and parole revocations.
 In order to graduate, participants must complete a rigorous treatment program, advance their education, participate in job training, and maintain their sobriety.
-Six participants graduated from Reentry Court in 2017.

 Post Release Community Supervision

 Collaborative Courts is also responsible for handling all post-release community supervision revocation matters.
 It acts as the office wide liaison to the Probation Department’s Post Release Offender Unit.
-The post release calendar typically sees about 50 to 60 offenders per week.
+On average, San Diego has approximately 1,620 people on PRCS each month.
+Of those people, approximately 64 of them are registered sex offenders.
+In 2018, we addressed 1,939 Petitions for Revocations of Post Release Community Supervision.
+The post release calendar typically sees about 45 to 55 offenders per week.
+In 2018, 213 new felony cases and 224 new misdemeanor cases were filed where the offender was on post-release community supervision.

 Similar to the Post Release Community Supervision program, the Collaborative Courts Division is responsible for handling all parole revocations in San Diego County.
 The assigned Deputy District Attorney is also the liaison between the California Department of Corrections and Rehabilitation’s Department of Adult Parole and our office.
-In 2017, we addressed 785 Petitions for Revocations of Parole.
+By the end of 2018, there were 2,673 people on parole supervision with 637 of those parolees classified as high-risk sex offenders.
+In 2018, we addressed 841 Petitions for Revocations of Parole.
+In 2018, 77 new felony cases and 127 new misdemeanor cases were filed where the offender was on parole supervision.

 California voters passed Proposition 47 in November 2014, which enacted the Safe Neighborhoods and Schools Act.
 It makes non-serious, non-violent crimes misdemeanors instead of felonies including petty theft and drug possession, unless the defendant has prior convictions for specified violent or serious crimes.
 In addition, the law authorizes consideration of resentencing for anyone who is currently serving a sentence and reclassification as a misdemeanor for qualifying offenses.
 The Collaborative Courts Division worked with justice partners and the IT Department to prepare for the new law.
-We are responsible for reviewing petitions for eligibility, resentencing eligible offenders, conducting dangerousness hearings and litigating legal issues created by the law.
-In 2017, we processed about 1,400 petitions and resentenced about 1,100 cases.
-Overall, since Proposition 47 went into effect, the unit has processed more than 32,000 petitions.
+We are responsible for processing and reviewing petitions for eligibility, resentencing eligible offenders, conducting dangerousness hearings and litigating legal issues created by the law.
+In 2018, we processed about 1,350 petitions and resentenced about 1,070 cases.
+Overall, since Proposition 47 went into effect, the unit has processed more than 33,738 petitions.

 The DA’s Lifer Hearing Unit has two main goals: to ensure that dangerous prisoners with life sentences are not released carelessly or improvidently, and to ensure that crime victims and their families are given an opportunity to participate in the parole hearing process and have their voices heard.

-When a defendant if given a life sentence, the Lifer Hearing Unit ensures that the case is ready for future parole suitability hearings.
+When a defendant is given a life sentence, the Lifer Hearing Unit processes the case to ensure that it is ready for future parole suitability hearings.
 This involves preserving victims’ statements and documenting the gravity of the crimes to ensure the offenders serve sentences proportional to their crimes.

 Conviction Review Unit